silasg/esp32-dht22/README.md

 # esp32-dht22

-Read humidity and temperature from a DHT22 sensor and upload values to Blynk.cc cloud.
+Read humidity and temperature from a DHT22 sensor connected to an ESP32 microcontroller and upload values to Blynk.cc cloud.

 ## How to start